-Climate Emergency Coalition (CEC) is a lead organization creating the national conversation on the emerging climate emergency to result in a declaration of Global Warming State of Emergency and an Emergency Climate Mobilization.
+Climate Emergency Coalition (CEC) is a lead organization creating the national conversation on the current climate emergency to result in an Emergency Climate Mobilization.
 CEC is creating a campaign of moral conversation events to be hosted in faith communities and civic spaces—to alert, engage, and activate Americans to call for responses to meet the scope, scale, and urgency of the crisis: national climate policies and an emergency mobilization to phase out fossil fuels within a decade.

 Cliff Cockerham, National Campaign Director

 Cliff Cockerham has a long history of activism, going back to the 1970s.
 Much of his current work nationally and internationally involves speaking and teaching about climate justice (CJ) and intersectionality.

 Cliff is especially adept at engaging and organizing young people.
 After a diverse teaching/research career, he began engaging inner-city youth as Sierra Club (SC) activists in 2008.
 He revived both the SC - Tennessee Chapter's Environmental Justice (EJ) Committee and the SC - Tennessee Chapter's Environmental Education (EE) Committee, both of which he chaired until 2018.
 Consequently, dozens of students have been awarded SC scholarships to attend national trainings and conferences in addition to participating in seminal activist events and rallies.
 As Co-Chair of the Environment & Climate Committee of the NAACP - TN Conference he mentors EJ student activists at historically black college and university campuses.